-Street food in Calcutta/Kolkata fits itself in neatly with the city’s revolutionary heritage.
-In a state once ruled by the babulok-the bureaucratic classes, a college student arriving home saying they had already eaten became a form of rebellion.
-And in response to this new generation seeking to carve it’s niche on the streets, to give them an excuse to loiter and dissent, the parallel Chinese and Bengali cuisines in the city developed a line of lip-smacking dishes iconic to the age.
-I’ll stick to the dishes that are bound geographically with the city, that cannot be found anywhere else the world over, as the availability and range goes beyond what this post can express.
+Now, they had to give them an excuse to loiter and dissent.
+Accordingly, the parallel Chinese and Bengali cuisines in the city developed a line of lip-smacking dishes iconic to the age.
+In this article, we’ll stick to the dishes that are bound geographically with the city.
+And these cannot be found anywhere else the world over.
+As the availability and range go beyond what this post can express.

-The Victoria Memorial in Calcutta – Credit: Pete Quinn
+The Victoria Memorial in Calcutta

 Puchka